-Print X in the box that shows the appropriate description.
+Print ${\bf X}$ in the box that shows the appropriate description.
 Only complete one of these labels.

-- Select Z1 Consolidated head company if the company was a head company of a consolidated or MEC group at any time during the income year. - Select Z2 Consolidated subsidiary member if Z1 does not apply and the company was a subsidiary member of a consolidated or MEC group at any time during the income year.
+- Select Z1 Consolidated head company if the company was a head company of a consolidated or MEC group at any time during the income year. - Select Z2 Consolidated subsidiary member if Z1 does not apply and the company was a subsidiary member of a consolidated or MEC group that had a period when it was not a member of the group (non-membership period) during the income year.